yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 So, `allocate` uses a global lock.
 To my calculation, `LARGE_OBJECT_THRESHOLD/sizeof(W_)` is:

-- 819 bytes on 32 bit machines
+- 3,276 bytes (819 words) on 32 bit machines
-- 409 bytes on 64 bit machines
+- 3,272 bytes (409 words) on 64 bit machines

+Caution: the numbers above were changed according to a comment from Simon Marlow.

 Since old Warp specified 4,096 to `recv`, a global lock is acquired for *every HTTP request*.
-If the size of an HTTP request is some between 409 and 4,095, another global lock is obtained.
+If the size of an HTTP request is some between 3,272(3,276) and 4,095, another global lock is obtained.

 To avoid contention, I modified Warp so that a buffer of 4,096 bytes is allocated by `malloc()` for *every HTTP connection*.
 Sophisticated `malloc()` implementations have *arena* to avoid global contention.
 Also, since we repeat `malloc()` and `free()` for the same size, we can take advantage of the free list in `malloc()`.